 I learned from each and every person willing to offer up some advice, and, often, this was the experienced labor and delivery nurses or even the sacred lactation specialist (if I could find one and corner them for a minute).
 About two weeks into auditions I ditched the electric pump and “downgraded” to the hand pump.
 It sounds not so sexy, and it’s not; however, it made all the difference.

-If one actually timed me (and, trust me, I did) between grabbing the breast pump, looking for an outlet, pumping, cleaning up and getting back to my rotation I would spend anywhere from thirty to sixty minutes every five to six hours over the course of the day.
-Quite often a good fifteen minutes of that was just walking to and from the lactation room and setting up the pump!
+If one actually timed me (and, trust me, I did) between grabbing the breast pump, looking for an outlet, pumping, cleaning up and getting back to my rotation I would spend anywhere from 30 to 60 minutes every five to six hours over the course of the day.
+Quite often a good 15 minutes of that was just walking to and from the lactation room and setting up the pump!
 So, here is what I learned: The hand pump, while requiring me to do one side at a time, needs no outlet, no set up time, no bra changes, and no bulky bag.
-What originally took me thirty to sixty minutes now only required fifteen to twenty minutes, thus freeing up an extra forty to forty-five minutes to spend back on the wards.
+What originally took me 30 to 60 minutes now only required 15 to 20 minutes, thus freeing up an extra 40 to 45 minutes to spend back on the wards.
 Amazing.

 To sum things up, being a mother in medicine is hard.
 It’s okay to cry over spilled milk as it is subjectively liquid gold.
 With a few tricks and a little practice, simple changes can make a vast difference.
 I highly recommend investing in a hand pump, a backpack cooler for TSA transport, and looking for advice on how to streamline the process if found in a similar situation.
 It is possible to keep pumping and supplying your baby while simultaneously rocking a rotation.
 It may not be glamorous, but it can be done.